TheSkyentist/GELATO/README.md

 conda activate HQUAILS
 ```

-Whenever running HQUAILS scripts, it must be run from this environment.
+Whenever running HQUAILS scripts, they must be run from this environment.

 Installation
 -------------